microsoft/MaXUC-FMJ-Fork/README.md

 <!-- Portions (c) Microsoft Corporation.
 All rights reserved. -->

+This repository is now archived as Microsoft no longer support MaX UC Clients.

 # FMJ
 FMJ supports movie and audio file playback, as well as viewing of video from a capture device, on Windows, Mac OS X, and